ArtemGr/Sidekick/notes/232-speed.md

 → ☑ Figure which dependencies result in linking errors
 → ☑ openssl MUSL
 ☐ Fix `rate limit checking error`
-☐ Implement token grab
+☑ Implement token grab
 → ☑ Login locally
 → ☒ Login on the server
 → ☑ Semi-automatic upload and restart
-→ ☐ Workaround reCAPTCHA
+→ ☑ Workaround reCAPTCHA
 → → ☑ Setup xpra
 → → ☑ Install NodeJS
-→ → ☐ Run the grab
+→ → ☑ Run the grab
-→ → ☐ Autostart the grab
+→ → ☑ Autostart the grab from `admin`
-→ → ☐ Disable the local grab
+→ → ☑ Disable the local grab
 → ☑ Periodic local `check`
-→ ☐ Send a warning automatically when close to the end of the reconnect counter
 → ☑ Use the new driver in `check`, to see if the token is valid
+☐ Support RESUME
+☐ Linux kernel websocket client (the bot only makes sense if it scales)
+→ ☐ Initial `my-net`, to organize and scale interaction
+→ ☐ no_std rustls
+→ ☐ Try connecting to a Discord shard in parallel to the existing client
+☐ Support Gateway Intents
 ☐ Use a browser to exchange reactions with the bot, automatically testing liveliness and response time?
 ☒ Experiment with proactive websocket restarts: What if reconnecting websocket allows Cloudflare to do rolling updates?
 Proactive restart might result in a shorter downtime then
 → ☒ See if proactive `Regenerate` resets the counters ⇒ It does not!